Join a community of global scholar-practitioners and make a difference in international higher education!

 You'll understand social justice and the application of social justice concerns in the domain of higher education, particularly in regard to comparative and international education, intercultural communication and understanding, and critical perspectives on international higher education theory and practice.

 You will be a reflective leader, able to work in diverse cultural contexts to better understand, analyze, evaluate, and advance the missions and programs of higher education institutions around the globe.
-You'll also be adept policy analysts, able to use statistical analysis for data-driven decision making and develop and undertake effective, high-quality assessments and program evaluations.
+You'll also be adept policy analysts, able to conduct data-driven decision making and develop and undertake effective, high-quality assessments and program evaluations.

 Our dedicated faculty are experts in their fields who will support students throughout each stage of the program.
 Faculty for this program come from both the Higher Education and Cultural and Educational Policy Studies units.